Human error caused Pakistan plane crash that killed 97: initial report - France 24

 "The pilot as well as the controller didn't follow the standard rules," the country's aviation minister Ghulam Sarwar Khan said, announcing the findings in parliament.

-He said the pilots had been discussing the coronavirus pandemic as they attempted to land the Airbus A320.
+The minister added the pilots had been discussing the coronavirus pandemic as they attempted to land the Airbus A320 and had disengaged the craft's autopilot.

-"The pilot and co-pilot were not focused and throughout the conversation was about coronavirus," Khan said.
+"Unfortunately the pilot was overconfident," Khan said, adding that the plane was flying at more than double the altitude it should have been when he approached to land.

+Standard flight operating procedures were then ignored by the pilots and the air traffic controller, resulting in an aborted crash landing that heavily damaged the plane's engines.

 The Pakistani investigation team, which included officials from the French government and the aviation industry, analysed data and voice recorders.